What is Liquidity Risk?

 - Revenue grew at 12.17% in FY18 v/s FY17

 - Material costing has bumped up by 16.06%

 - Gross Profit at 45.74% v/s 47.56% a year ago.

-Sears Holding stock fell by 9.8% on the back of continuing losses and poor quarterly results.
-Sears balance doesn’t look too good either.
-Moneymorning has named Sears Holding as one of the five companies that may go bankrupt soon.
+Sears Holdings stock fell by 9.8% due to continuing losses and poor quarterly results.
+Sears’ balance doesn’t look too good either.
+Moneymorning has named Sears Holding one of the five companies that may go bankrupt soon.

-Let us take another example of liquidity risk of Ruchira Papers Ltd (Indian Company.
+Let us take another example of the liquidity risk of Ruchira Papers Ltd an Indian Company.

-As per one of the Ace Investor Mr. Warren Buffet, ‘I’ve seen more people fail because of liquor and leverage’.
-Thus, Mr. Buffet is emphasizing the term ‘leverage’ or ‘Borrowings’ or; ‘Debt’.
+As per one Ace Investor, Mr. Warren Buffet, ‘I’ve seen more people fail because of liquor and leverage.’
+Thus, Mr. Buffet emphasizes the term ‘leverage’, ‘Borrowings’ or; ‘Debt.’